-Removing a media card
+Removing an ExpressCard, a media card, or a smart card

-- Stop all the activities involving the card before removing it.
-Otherwise, data on the card might get damaged or lost. - Do not remove a card while the computer is in sleep or hibernation mode.
+- Before removing a card, stop the card first.
+Otherwise, data on the card might get corrupted or lost. - While transferring data to or from an ExpressCard, a media card, or a smart card, do not put your computer into sleep or hibernation mode before the data transfer is completed; otherwise, your data might get damaged. - Do not remove a card while the computer is in sleep mode or hibernation mode.
 Otherwise, the system might not respond when you try to resume operation.

-To remove a media card, do the following:
+To remove a card, do the following:

-- 1. Click the triangular icon in the Windows notification area to show hidden icons. - 2.
-Right-click the Safely Remove Hardware and Eject Media icon. - 3.
-Select the corresponding item to eject the card from the Windows operating system. - 4.
-Press the card to eject it from your computer. - 5.
+- 1. Click the triangular icon in the Windows notification area to show hidden icons.
+Then, right-click the Safely Remove Hardware and Eject Media icon. - 2.
+Select the corresponding item to eject the card from the Windows operating system. - 3.
+Press the card to eject it from your computer. - 4.
 Remove the card and store it safely for future use.